kmdhossain/Terraform_Azure_Basic/README.md

 Terraform is an open-source infrastructure used as a code software tool which is created by HashiCorp.

 Terraform allows users to define their entire infrastructure by using configuration files and version control.

+# End to end workflow to deploy and delete for cloud (Azure, AWS or GCP).